 In 2018, a project started in Mecklenburg-Western Pomerania to research large-scale cultivation, and, in 2019, the first series production for bicycle tyres has been launched by Continental.
 In the long term, the small plants shall be used to cover the annual industrial demand for natural rubber in Germany.

-The Patent & Standards Centre wishes a fabulous Season and a Merry Christmas!
+The Patent & Standards Centre wishes your ideas a blooming success!